 - Accountant access

 Kashoo offers two transparent pricing plans: one for $20 a month, and the other at $30 a month.
 The TrySmall Accounting plan is with features optimized to fit the needs of truly small businesses.
 The Kashoo advanced accounting plan is for mid to large small businesses.
 Kashoo lacks integrated payroll, but it partners with SurePayroll, which comes as an add-on at an extra fee.

 We found the Kashoo customer service to be unparalleled.
 The response time and the resolution was faster, by far than any other provider we tested.
 They were easy to contact, quick to respond, polite, and competent.
 There was no transfer from department to department.
 They knew exactly what we were doing and isolated the problem faster than we expected.

-Like Wave, online reviews of Kashoo are extremely positive.
+Like Wave, online reviews of Kashoo are incredibly positive.
 Customers seem to like simple solutions that are reasonably priced without being forced into higher tiers.
 Added to this is its high standard of customer service, and you have an online provider that the crowd simply adores.

 We invite you to take a more objective approach when it comes to an online accounting platform.
-Ignore the hype and focus only on the features that you want, the standard of customer care, and the overall price tag.
+Ignore the hype and focus only on the features you want, the standard of customer care, and the overall price tag.

 At the end of the day, the accounting platform you use is there to make your accounting needs easier.
 If it does not do this, then I urge you to find another provider asap.